 Cultural Considerations in Advocacy: Spanish-Speaking Latin America

 Latin America has managed to overcome several obstacles in developing and embracing commercial arbitration.
 In the 1990s, Mexico and other Latin American countries constitutionally recognised arbitration as a valid method of dispute resolution, as most of these countries adopted modern arbitration legislation and arbitration-related international treaties and conventions.
-The myth of ‘the hostility [of Latin America] towards international commercial arbitration can definitely be put to rest.’
-This is worthy of recognition, as countries from the region have civil law systems, which, as explained below, differ greatly from international arbitration practice.
+The myth of ‘the hostility [of Latin America] towards international commercial arbitration can definitely be put to rest’.
+This is worthy of recognition, as countries from the region have civil law systems that, as explained below, differ greatly from international arbitration practice.

-In this chapter, the authors address several aspects of advocacy in Spanish-speaking Latin American countries, including effective advocacy in Latin America; ethics of counsel and arbitrators; written advocacy; and oral advocacy and management of evidence.
+This chapter addresses several aspects of advocacy in Spanish-speaking Latin American countries, including effective advocacy in Latin America, ethics of counsel and arbitrators, written advocacy, oral advocacy, management of evidence and artificial intelligence (AI) in advocacy.

 Effective advocacy in Latin America

-In analysing effective advocacy, it is first necessary to define it.
-Advocacy may be difficult to ascribe a single meaning to since it can be approached from different perspectives: some perceive it as a technique, and others as the art of persuasion.
+In analysing effective advocacy, first it is necessary to define it.
+It may be difficult to ascribe a single meaning to advocacy, as it can be approached from different perspectives: some perceive it as a technique and others as the art of persuasion.

 A skilled counsel should identify, design and apply the best possible persuasion strategies.
 To do so, counsel should detect the most relevant elements of the claim (or defence) and the strengths and weaknesses of the case.

 In designing the legal strategy, the ‘appointment of the arbitrator is a very calculated’ and crucial decision.
-It is therefore important to identify and appoint an arbitrator who is familiar with the context of the case, as well as to answer the following question: has the arbitrator handled similar cases in the past, or written opinions on a related subject matter?
+Therefore, it is important to identify and appoint an arbitrator who is familiar with the context of the case and preferably with the dispute market.
+It is also useful to ask the following question: has the arbitrator handled similar cases in the past, or written opinions on a related subject matter?
 To confirm these qualifications, counsel must investigate the past rulings of the arbitrator, if they are available.
 Unlike common law practitioners, civilian lawyers are unaccustomed to this practice.

 It is essential for a lawyer to develop skills related to the identification, compilation, review and organisation of the entire case and arbitration record.
-Cooperation from the client is crucial; counsel must develop strong communication skills to obtain crucial information and unveil the true interests of the client.
+Cooperation from the client is crucial, as they are the one who knows the market and industry in question.
+Counsel must develop strong communication skills to obtain crucial information and unveil the true interests of the client.

-Counsel must determine the course of the case by making certain decisions and taking into account the political, economic and legal interests that may influence the tribunal’s decision.
+Counsel must determine the course of the case by making certain decisions and considering the political, economic, market and legal interests that may influence the tribunal’s decision.

-Counsel must be aware that, contrary to common law arbitrators, Latin American arbitrators tend to interpret the law by applying strict legal principles and rules.
+Counsel must be aware that, unlike common law arbitrators, Latin American arbitrators tend to interpret the law by applying strict legal principles, rules and, in some specific cases, the customs and practices of the market in question.

 Efficiency and flexibility

-Efficiency will often be achieved by adapting best practices from both common law and civil law traditions, since ‘a skilled advocate . . . is one who can engage in and efficiently use the procedural mechanisms of both worlds.’
+Efficiency will often be achieved by adapting best practices from both common law and civil law traditions, because ‘a skilled advocate . . . is one who can engage in and efficiently use the procedural mechanisms of both worlds’.

-Flexibility can be accomplished by promoting the use of international guidelines and passing over certain formalities.
+Flexibility can be accomplished by promoting the use of international guidelines and passing over certain formalities, without disregarding the validity of the seat of arbitration.

 Although commercial arbitration in the region has taken advantage of these principles, the concern about following procedural formalities remains.
 The region continues to struggle to eliminate these hurdles (which are intrinsic to civil law practice and second nature to civil law practitioners), aiming to erase from arbitration practice the formalist stamp of litigation practice.

-Since current arbitration practice is closer to the practice of common law than civil law, arbitration practitioners in this region have to be versatile enough to operate in both arenas.
+Because current arbitration practice is closer to the practice of common law than civil law, arbitration practitioners in this region must be versatile enough to operate in both arenas.
 Practitioners must consider and adapt to the fact that, unlike in other jurisdictions, in Latin America the gap between litigation and arbitration is wide.

 Ethics: counsel and arbitrators

-Parties agree to arbitrate because they trust in the effectiveness of the proceeding and in the impartiality of the arbitrators.
+Parties agree to arbitrate because it is in their case’s best interest, and they trust in the effectiveness of the proceeding and in the impartiality of the arbitrators.
 Loss of confidence in the arbitral tribunal and the proceedings could imperil the arbitration itself.
 Ethics are therefore fundamental for effective advocacy.

 The arbitration community is relatively small within the region.
 Therefore, reputation is the main asset of any practitioner who wishes to grow within the community.
 In the region, experience and high ethical standards are essential for maintaining a good reputation.

-Although bar associations are, generally, not mandatory within Latin America, arbitration practitioners (especially arbitrators) follow and apply general ethics rules (soft law), as it is well known that ‘[a]rbitration requires a neutral and impartial climate [which] can only be achieved if all doubt regarding the integrity of the arbitrators has been dispelled.’
+Although bar associations are, generally, not mandatory within Latin America, arbitration practitioners (especially arbitrators) follow and apply general ethics rules (soft law), as it is well known that ‘[a]rbitration requires a neutral and impartial climate [that] can only be achieved if all doubt regarding the integrity of the arbitrators has been dispelled’.

 In consequence, practitioners aiming to excel within the Latin American arbitration community must bear in mind that ethical behaviour is essential.